PaloAltoNetworks/terraform-ansible-intro/docs/ansible-lab.md

       commit: False
 ```

-Run your playbook with the following command:
+Save and exist the `network.yml` file.
+Then run your playbook with the following command:

 ```bash
 $ ansible-playbook -i inventory network.yml